What is Respiratory Syncytial Virus?

 The symptoms of RSV usually appear in stages and not all at once.
 Symptoms of RSV infection usually include:

 In very young infants with RSV, the only symptoms may be irritability, decreased activity, and breathing difficulties.
+Out of every one hundred infants who get RSV, about 2-3 of them will need to be hospitalized.
+Older adults with a more severe case of RSV may have difficulty breathing or worsening of an underlying heart or lung disease.
+This may result in hospitalization.
 Call your healthcare provider if you or your child is having difficulty breathing, not drinking enough fluids, or experiencing worsening symptoms.

 How soon after exposure do symptoms appear?

-One of the first signs of a more serious illness can be rapid breathing or a wheezing cough.
-It means that the virus has spread to the lower respiratory tract.
-This causes inflammation of the small airways in the lungs, which can lead to pneumonia or bronchiolitis.
+One of the first signs of a more serious illness can be rapid breathing or a cough with wheezing.
+It means that the virus has spread to the lower respiratory tract (the lungs).
+This can lead to inflammation of the small airways in the lungs (bronchiolitis) or a lung infection (pneumonia).

 How is Respiratory Syncytial Virus spread?